input-output-hk/cardano-sl/docs/launcher.md

 The choice of scenario is determined by whether the optional CLI parameter `--wallet` was specified.

+### Server scenario

 In the server scenario, the launcher operates as follows:

-* run the update script (if exists)
+1. Execute the update script (if exists)
-* run the node and wait for it to exit
+2. Launch the node and wait for it to exit
+3. Depending on node's exit code
-* in case the node indicated that it needs to update (exited with code 20), goto the first step
+   * Exit code `20`: node indicated that it needs to update Launcher goes to step 1 of server scenario
+   * Other exit code:
-* in case the node exited with a different code and a report server is available, report a crash
+        1. If a report server is available, report a crash
+        2. Finish execution of launcher

 NB: the node isn't supposed to exit by itself except in case of an update, so even with exit code 0 we report a crash

+### Client scenario

 In the client scenario, the launcher operates as follows:

-* run the update script (if exists)
+1. Execute the update script (if exists)
+2. Launch in parallel:
-* run the node
+      * node
-* run the wallet
+      * wallet
-* wait for either the node or the wallet to exit (whichever exists first)
+3. Wait for either the node or the wallet to exit (whichever exists first)
+4. In case the node exited first
+    1. Assume it's a crash and report (when a report server is available)
+    2. Wait for the wallet
-* in case the node exited first, assume it's a crash and report (when a report server is available); wait for the wallet; in case the wallet indicated that it needs to update (exited with code 20), goto the first step
+    3. If the wallet indicated that it needs to update (exited with code 20) Goto to step 1 of client scenario
-* in case the wallet exited first, check its exit code; if it indicated that it needs an update (code 20), wait for the node to die (timeout specified in CLI) or kill the node, and then goto the first step; if the wallet exited with a different code, assume it has crashed and kill the node (without timeout)
+6. If the wallet exited first, check its exit code:
+    1. If it indicated that it needs an update (code 20)
+        * Wait for the node to die (timeout specified in CLI)
+        * Kill the node in case of timeout, and then goto the step 1 of client scenario
+    2. If the wallet exited with a different code, assume it has crashed and kill the node (without timeout)

-## Running the Update Script
+## Update script execution

-When we run the update script, first we check that it exists.
-In case it doesn't, it's a no-op.
-We pass the downloaded update archive to it as an argument, and check the exit code.

-In case the update script failed (non-zero exit code), the archive remains in place and we proceed as if nothing happened.
+Here we describe flow of updater execution.

+1. Check that updater script exists
+    * If it doesn't exist, update script execution finishes
+    * Note, that updater script is passed via CLI parameter `--updater`
+2. Launch updater:
+    * Pass the downloaded update archive (provided via CLI parameter `--update-archive`) to updater script as last argument
+3. Wait for updater to finish, check the exit code:
+    * Update script failed (non-zero exit code):
+        * The update archive is not touched
+        * Update script execution finishes
-In case the update script succeeded (zero exit code), we mark the update as installed in the database.
-Later, if the node tries to download another update, it will check this database entry and skip already installed updates.
+    * Update script succeeded (zero exit code):
+        1. Mark the update as installed in the database
+           * Later, if the node tries to download another update, it will check this database entry and skip already installed update.
-Furthermore, we delete the update archive, as this indicates to the node that there's no update pending or in progress.
+        2. Delete the update archive, as this indicates to the launcher, node that there's no update pending or in progress.

 ## CLI Parameters